0xsj/next-design-system-template/README.md

     - provider (unifying providers)
     - utils (your utils like auth & tRPC)
   - api (all of your tRPC & backend code)

-### In a bit more detail

-Your **frontend** code will be in React Native, meaning that you're going to write Views instead of divs.
-Since we are using Tamagui in particular, we're gonna write Stacks instead Views.

-- `apps/expo` and `apps/next` are practically empty folders that are simply *referencing* your `packages/app` folder.
-- If you're familiar with React Native, it's going to feel as if you're writing a React Native app, that just happens to also run really well on the web (with SSR and all of those goodies).
-- Your code will get rendered as HTML/CSS on the NextJS side and normal React Native on the native side.

-Your **backend** code is gonna be in `packages/api`.
-NextJS is going to run this code in a serverless environment, if you're a little confused about how that works [here](https://www.youtube.com/watch?v=2cB5Fh46Vi4&t=1017s)'s a good video by Theo that talks about NextJS as a backend framework.

-- Your backend and frontend will communicate with tRPC.
-- Your backend and your DB will communicate with Prisma (ORM).
-- Mobile auth is done with Clerk Expo, and web auth is done with Clerk React and Clerk Next.

-*Note: you don't need to understand how everything works in detail before you can start using this template.
-As someone that wants to know how every bolt and nut works, I often get "blocked" by my own perfectionism, so I'm just throwing this out there in case you're feeling the same about something.*

-## 💭 Behind the decisions

-### Why Tamagui for UI & styling?

-#### *What is Tamagui?*

-*TLDR*: it's for making things look pretty on both web and mobile while being really really fast and easy to work with.
-In more detail, Tamagui has 3 things:

-- **Compiler**: their unique way of turning your *"style related code"* into pure CSS faster.
-Most important thing here is probably the tree flattening thing they do.
-- **Core**: a small set of components they built aimed to replace View and Text that you use in React Native, with some advantages.
-- **UI**: a set of UI components that the Tama team built using Core.

-Check out their [docs](https://tamagui.dev/docs/intro/introduction) for more informations.

-#### *Why not Nativewind & Tailwind?*

-What I like about Tamagui is that it's simultaneously Tailwind and DaisyUI that's built from the ground up designed for universal apps with its own compiler and core components.

-Feel free to use Nativewind & Tailwind instead of Tamagui, you should be able to set things up fairly easily (and if you do *please* contribute to this template creating a branch with the Nativewind installation).

-### Why Clerk for auth?

-On a high level, clerk promises an overall user management solution instead of just authentication with things like the User Profile, Banning and Device management built-in.
-In practice, they have a very similar Expo/Next library with built in Hooks that are very nice to use!
-I've personally had an great time using Clerk compared to other solutions like Firebase or Supabase.

-#### *Practical things*

-- Really nice hooks & components (SignedIn/SignedOut) that work for both Expo and NextJS.
-- SDKs for all 3 platforms: Expo frontend, NextJS frontend, NextJS serverside.
-- Fantastic support and help from their team on Discord(from personal experience).

-#### *Downsides*

-- Doesn't do SMS unless you pay: big negative for mobile but makes up for it with easy oauth.
-- Premium plan expensive compared to the alternatives.
-- Double edged sword of being a startup.

-### Which DB?

-I recommend you either spin up a Postgres instance on Railway or use Supabase, you can bring your own as it doesn't matter too much.

-## 🔨 How to use this?

 ### 1. Set up project